EPIC448/neuro_flow_app/note.md

         Becuase you have a Formate does not mean the URL is Valid or invalid.

         Left to Compete.
 Target the Bad URL, that returns an error.

+        Want to add a CSS folder to the project.